-About five miles north of the town is a much different house, the last Clarion House which, strictly, belongs to the heritage of the the nearby town of Nelson, in particular to its branch of the Independent Labour Party.
+About five miles north of the town is a much different house, the last Clarion House which, strictly, belongs to the heritage of Nelson, in particular to its branch of the Independent Labour Party.
 However, part-financed by Burnley money and, no doubt, much-frequented by Burnley workers, it can be included here as part of the town's heritage.